Collinskanyiri/DSC-Phase-1-project/README.md

 Their features are as follows:

 #### 3.1.
 From Box Office Mojo
-title - Name of the movie.
+1. title - Name of the movie.
-studio - The studio that produced it. domestic_gross - The amount of gross earnings from its mother country. foreign_gross - The amount of gross earnings from elsewhere around the world. year - The year it was released.
+2. studio - The studio that produced it.
+3. domestic_gross - The amount of gross earnings from its mother country.
+4. foreign_gross - The amount of gross earnings from elsewhere around the world.
+5. year - The year it was released.

 #### 3.2.
 From IMDB Movies:
-genre_ids - id for each genre of the Movie. id - Unique id for each movie. original_language - The original language of film. popularity - The popularity of the movie in millions. release_date - The date the Movie was released. title - The average rating out of 10. vote_average - Average Number of votes to rate the movie out of 10. vote_count - Number of pepole who to rate the movie.
+1. genre_ids - id for each genre of the Movie.
+2. id - Unique id for each movie.
+3. original_language - The original language of film.
+4. popularity - The popularity of the movie in millions.
+5. release_date - The date the Movie was released.
+6. title - The average rating out of 10.
+7. vote_average - Average Number of votes to rate the movie out of 10.
+8. vote_count - Number of pepole who to rate the movie.

 #### 3.3.
 Rotten Tomatoes Movies Information:
-id - Unique id for each movie. synopsis - A brief note on the premise of the movie. rating - rate of motion picture's suitability for certain audiences based on its content.
+1. id - Unique id for each movie.
+2. synopsis - A brief note on the premise of the movie.
+3. rating - rate of motion picture's suitability for certain audiences based on its content.
-R :- Restricted: Under 17 requires accompanying parent or adult guardian PG-13 :- Some material may be inappropriate for children under 13 PG :- Some material may not be suitable for children
-G :- All ages admitted
+       R :- Restricted: Under 17 requires accompanying parent or adult guardian PG-13 :- Some material may be inappropriate for children under 13 PG :- Some material may not be suitable for children G :- All ages admitted
        NR :- Not rated
-genre - A movie's category based on the plot. director - The movie's director. writer - The movie's writer. theater_date - The date the movie was released in theaters. dvd_date - The date the movie was released in dvd format. currency - - currency used.
+4. genre - A movie's category based on the plot.
+5. director - The movie's director.
+6. writer - The movie's writer.
+7. theater_date - The date the movie was released in theaters.
+8. dvd_date - The date the movie was released in dvd format.
+9. currency - - currency used.
-Box office - The studio returns. runtime - The total length of the movie. studio - The studio involved in the movie production.
+10. Box office - The studio returns.
+11. runtime - The total length of the movie.
+12. studio - The studio involved in the movie production.

 #### 3.4.
 Rotten Tomatoes Review Information:
-review - A review on the movie by a user. rating - How a user rates the movie. fresh - Rotten Tomatoes rating system,[Flesh-they liked it, rotten- the did not like it] critic - Name of the person leaving the review. top_critic - publisher - The publisher of the review. date - The date the review was written.
+1. review - A review on the movie by a user.
+2. rating - How a user rates the movie.
+3. fresh - Rotten Tomatoes rating system,[Flesh-they liked it, rotten- the did not like it]
+4. critic - Name of the person leaving the review.
+5. top_critic -
+6. publisher - The publisher of the review.
+7. date - The date the review was written.

 #### 3.5.
 From The Numbers:
-id - Unique id for each movie. release_date - The date the Movie was released. movie - The movie name. production_budget - amount of money used in the movie production. domestic_gross - Dometic returns of the production. worldwide_gross - worldwide returns of the production.
+1. id - Unique id for each movie.
+2. release_date - The date the Movie was released.
+3. movie - The movie name.
+4. production_budget - amount of money used in the movie production.
+5. domestic_gross - Dometic returns of the production.
+6. worldwide_gross - worldwide returns of the production.

 ## 4. Data Preparation
-1. import the Libraries.
+1. import the Libraries
 2. Loading the Datasets
 3. Exploring the Dataframes
 4. Clean the data by dealing with: